jsfabiani/FDV_2D_Prototype/README.md

 ![GameOverScreen]()
 The game ends when either the player dies or the boss is defeated.
 This is managed by the ![EndGame]() script in the Game Manager, which receives its events from either the player or the boss dying, and activates the corresponding end screen before closing the game.

-# Environment, UI and animation
+# Environment, UI, Animation and Audio

 ## Environment
 ![Tilemaps]()